 Local Advisory Committee

-Regular meetings of the LAC are held on the third Wednesday of every other month beginning in January at 2:30 p.m. in the Metro Transit conference room, 530 N. Rose Street, Kalamazoo, MI.
+Regular meetings of the LAC are held on the third Wednesday of every other month beginning in January at 2:30 p.m. in the Metro Linda Teeter Community Room, 530 N. Rose Street, Kalamazoo, MI.
 Meetings of the LAC are open to the public, with notice of meetings made at the regular meetings of the Kalamazoo County Transportation Authority, in accordance with law.

 Membership on the LAC is through appointment by the Kalamazoo County Transportation Authority.
 Composition of the LAC is as follows: